Skype ID: alessandro_molle

 Raman scattering spectroscopy.

 Projects.
 Local PI in the framework of the the FP7 FET-Open project "2D-Nanolattices" (201-14); PI of the CNR grant "Joint Lab" in collaboration with the group of Prof. Akinwande, Univ. of Texas at Austin (2014-17); PI of the "CrystEL" project founded by the Fondazione CARIPLO and Regione Lombardia aiming at the enhanced competitiveness within the ERC calls (18 month since Oct.
-2016), and local PI of the regional project "I-ZEB" founded by Regione Lombardia and CNR; Local PI of the I-ZEB project funded by Regione Lombardia; PI of the ERC-COG 2017 grant "XFab" project.
+2016), and local PI of the regional project "I-ZEB" founded by Regione Lombardia and CNR; Local PI of the I-ZEB project funded by Regione Lombardia; PI of the ERC-COG 2017 grant "XFab" and ERC-PoC 2022 grant "XMem".

 Dissemination.
-In 2010, he co-chaired the Symposium H "Post-Si CMOS electronic devices: the role of Ge and III-V materials" at the E-MRS 2010 Spring Meeting; the Symposium I "The route to Post-Si CMOS devices: from high-mobility channels to graphene-like nanosheets" at the E-MRS 2013 Spring Meeting, Strasbourg, and the Symposium Z "Two-dimensional crystals and their van der Waals heterostructures for nanoelectronics", E-MRS 2016 Spring Meeting, Lille.
+In 2010, he co-chaired Symposium H "Post-Si CMOS electronic devices: the role of Ge and III-V materials" at the E-MRS 2010 Spring Meeting; Symposium I "The route to Post-Si CMOS devices: from high-mobility channels to graphene-like nanosheets" at the E-MRS 2013 Spring Meeting, Strasbourg, the Symposium Z "Two-dimensional crystals and their van der Waals heterostructures for nanoelectronics", E-MRS 2016 Spring Meeting, Lille; Symposium NM06 "Theory and Characterization of 2D Materials - Bridging Atomic Structutre and Device Performance", MRS 2020 Spring Meeting, Phoenix (AZ).

-He is co-editor of a book entitled "2D materials for nanoelectronics" published CRC Press (Taylor & Francis group).
+He is co-editor of the book "2D materials for nanoelectronics" published CRC Press (Taylor & Francis group), April 2026, and co-editor of the book "Xenes", published by Elsevier, Woodhead Publishing, July 2022.
 He is co-authors of two topical reviews ("Silicene:A review of recent experimental and theoretical investigations" published by J. Phys: Cond.
 Matter and "Two-dimensional silicon: the advent of silicene" published on 2D Materials) and a monographic chapter on the topic of silicene and Xenes.
 He is author and co-athor of more than 75 peer-reviewed articles in international scientific journals, he received more than 20 invitations to international conferences (including APS, ECS , and AVS meeting) for his contributions to the Ge/III-V issues and 2D materials issues, and he served as reviewer for European universities and institutions, and for several scientific journals (including Advanced Materials, Nano Letters, Physical Review Letters,).

 Find me on: